Why everybody loves kalamata olives and their best uses

-Recipe writer Cle-ann Stampolidis’ uses half a cup of kalamata olives to make her simple three-step kalamata olive sauce.
+Recipe writer Cle-ann Stampolidis uses half a cup of kalamata olives to make her simple three-step kalamata olive sauce.
 All you need to do is roughly mash the kalamata olives with a mortar and pestle, add natural yoghurt and a squeeze of lemon juice.
-And voila you have delightfully delicious and chunky olive sauce.
-The sauce is ideal for dunking pita bread or Turkish bread in, enjoying with cheese and crackers or adding excitement to beautiful roast veggies.
+And voila, you have delightfully delicious and chunky olive sauce!
+The sauce is ideal for dunking pita bread or Turkish bread in, enjoying with cheese and crackers or adding a bit of excitement to roasted veggies.
 Cle-ann recommends serving up with golden roast carrots.

 Classic Sicilian puttanesca pasta

-Another Italian classic, you can’t make puttanesca pasta sauce without a handful of premium organic kalamata olives.
-French chef Stephane Meyer’s Sicilian puttanesca blends sundried tomato, garlic, shallots, arbequina extra virgin olive oil, capsicum and chopped tomato.
-Then you add kalamata olives, baby spinach, lemon juice and oregano to the sauce, before spooning it over al dente rigatoni.
+Another Italian classic, you can’t make a great puttanesca without great quality kalamata olives.
+French chef Stephane Meyer’s Sicilian puttanesca blends sundried tomato, garlic, shallots, Mount Zero arbequina extra virgin olive oil, capsicum and chopped tomato.
+Then you add kalamata olives, baby spinach, lemon juice and oregano to the sauce, before tossing it with al dente rigatoni.
 Top it all off with a generous sprinkle of parmesan cheese.
-With no complicated techniques and a handful of ingredients you might already have in the bottom of your fridge, puttanesca with rigatoni is ideal for a quick weeknight meal.
+With no complicated techniques and a handful of ingredients that you might already have in the bottom of your fridge, puttanesca with rigatoni is ideal for a quick weeknight meal!

 For anchovy fans, we also rate this tomato, olive and anchovy pasta by Cassandra Morris from Fig and Salt.